Pontederia crassipes: Europe

 In 2016, the European Union banned any sales of the water hyacinth in the EU.
 The species features on the list of Invasive Alien Species of Union Concern.
 This means that not only the sales but also importation, cultivation, or intentional release into the environment are forbidden in the whole of the European Union.

 Oceania

-In Papua New Guinea, water hyacinth blocked sunlight to other aquatic organisms, created habitat for malaria-carrying mosquitoes, clogged waterways to the point that boats could not get through, and reduced the quality of water for purposes such as cooking, washing, and drinking.
+In Papua New Guinea, water hyacinth blocks sunlight to other aquatic organisms, creates habitat for malaria-carrying mosquitoes, clogs waterways to the point that boats cannot get through, and reduces the quality of water for purposes such as cooking, washing, and drinking.
 People have lost income or even died due to being unable to travel to get food or medical care, or due to diseases from contaminated water or mosquitoes.

 Control

 Control depends on the specific conditions of each affected location such as the extent of water hyacinth infestation, regional climate, and proximity to human and wildlife.